- 29 May

 Not having sufficient funding to process large orders

-if you receive a large order, whilst it can be excellent for the profitability of your company in the medium term, it can require cash to finance production of any product, or staff for provision of services.
+if you receive a large order, whilst it can be excellent for the profitability of your company in the medium term, it can require cash to finance the production of any product, or staff for the provision of services.
 If you do not have the cash flow available to finance a significant order, it can jeopardise your ability to deliver against other existing customer commitments.
 Please see our guide to financing large orders.